hse-project/rfcs/README.md

 - Any backwards-incompatible change including breaks of either the API or the ABI
 - Additions to the API
-- Major or significant internal change which would significantly and negatively impact performance characteristics including throughput, latency, read/write-amplification, and memory (DRAM) consumption
+- Major or significant internal changes
+- Changes which would significantly and negatively impact performance characteristics including throughput, latency, read/write-amplification, and memory (DRAM) consumption
 - Changes to the RFC process

 The following cases most likely do not require an RFC: